Hans von Seeckt: Development of the Reichswehr

 The Treaty of Versailles greatly restricted the size of the German military and disbanded the General Staff of the Imperial German Army.
-It also prohibited the German army from the use of modern weapons.
-Seeckt was appointed Chairman of the Committee for the organization of the army in times of peace, charged with reorganizing the German army in accordance with the provisions laid down in the Treaty.
-It fell to Seeckt to organize the new Reichswehr within the strict restrictions imposed.
-Seeckt was the last man to serve as Chief of the General Staff.
-On 11 October 1919, he became the effective chief of the Reichswehr.
+It also prohibited the German army from using or procuring modern weapons.
+Seeckt was appointed Chairman of the new Military Committee charged with reorganizing the German army in accordance with the provisions laid down in the Treaty.
+It fell to Seeckt to build the new Reichswehr within the strict restrictions imposed on the armed forces.
+He was the last man to serve as Chief of the General Staff and on 11 October 1919, he became the effective chief of the Reichswehr.

-In a memo of 1919, Seeckt expressed the anger widely held by German officers over the terms of the Treaty of Versailles.
-He also remarked he was against the idea of Germany joining the League of Nations, as the notion of peace being maintained by such an organization was unlikely.
-Though in favor of peace in general, he reasoned that war was a recurring state in history, and that the duty of a German officer was to be prepared to fight the next war, if and when that time came to pass.
-Seeckt argued: "My own training in history prevents me from seeing in the idea of permanent peace anything more than a dream whereby it remains an open question whether one can consider it, in Moltke's phrase, a 'good dream' or not".
+In a memo written during 1919, Seeckt expressed anger which was widely held by other German officers over the terms of the Treaty of Versailles.
+He also remarked that he was against the idea of Germany joining the League of Nations, as the notion of peace being maintained by such an organization was, in his opinion, unlikely.
+Though in favor of peace in general, he reasoned that war was a recurring state in human history and that the duty of a German officer was to be prepared to fight the next war, if and when that came to pass.
+Seeckt argued:My own training in history prevents me from seeing in the idea of permanent peace anything more than a dream whereby it remains an open question whether one can consider it, in Moltke's phrase, a 'good dream' or not.